Protein family: Protein domains and motifs

-The concept of protein family was conceived at a time when very few protein structures or sequences were known; at that time, primarily small, single-domain proteins such as myoglobin, hemoglobin, and cytochrome c were structurally understood.
-Since that time, many proteins were found to comprise multiple independent structural and functional units or domains.
+Protein families were first recognised when most proteins that were structurally understood were small, single-domain proteins such as myoglobin, hemoglobin, and cytochrome c.
+Since then, many proteins have been found with multiple independent structural and functional units called domains.
 Due to evolutionary shuffling, different domains in a protein have evolved independently.
-This has led, in recent years, to a focus on families of protein domains.
-A number of online resources are devoted to identifying and cataloging such domains.
+This has led to a focus on families of protein domains.
+Several online resources are devoted to identifying and cataloging these domains.

-Regions of each protein have differing functional constraints (features critical to the structure and function of the protein).
-For example, the active site of an enzyme requires certain amino-acid residues to be precisely oriented in three dimensions.
-A protein–protein binding interface, though, may consist of a large surface with constraints on the hydrophobicity or polarity of the amino-acid residues.
-Functionally constrained regions of proteins evolve more slowly than unconstrained regions such as surface loops, giving rise to discernible blocks of conserved sequence when the sequences of a protein family are compared (see multiple sequence alignment).
+Different regions of a protein have differing functional constraints.
+For example, the active site of an enzyme requires certain amino-acid residues to be precisely oriented.
+A protein–protein binding interface may consist of a large surface with constraints on the hydrophobicity or polarity of the amino-acid residues.
+Functionally constrained regions of proteins evolve more slowly than unconstrained regions such as surface loops, giving rise to blocks of conserved sequence when the sequences of a protein family are compared (see multiple sequence alignment).
 These blocks are most commonly referred to as motifs, although many other terms are used (blocks, signatures, fingerprints, etc.).
-Again, many online resources are devoted to identifying and cataloging protein motifs.
+Several online resources are devoted to identifying and cataloging protein motifs.

 Evolution of protein families

 According to current consensus, protein families arise in two ways.
-First, the separation of a parent species into two genetically isolated descendent species allows a gene/protein to independently accumulate variations (mutations) in these two lineages.
+First, the separation of a parent species into two genetically isolated descendant species allows a gene/protein to independently accumulate variations (mutations) in these two lineages.
 This results in a family of orthologous proteins, usually with conserved sequence motifs.
 Second, a gene duplication may create a second copy of a gene (termed a paralog).
 Because the original gene is still able to perform its function, the duplicated gene is free to diverge and may acquire new functions (by random mutation).

 Certain gene/protein families, especially in eukaryotes, undergo extreme expansions and contractions in the course of evolution, sometimes in concert with whole genome duplications.
+Expansions are less likely, and losses more likely, for intrinsically disordered proteins and for protein domains whose hydrophobic amino acids are further from the optimal degree of dispersion along the primary sequence.
 This expansion and contraction of protein families is one of the salient features of genome evolution, but its importance and ramifications are currently unclear.